Python File Handling

 - Python allows you to read, write and delete files

-- Use the function open("filename","w+") to create a file.
-The + tells the python interpreter to open file with read and write permissions.
+- Use the function open(“filename”,”w+”) for Python create text file.
+The + tells the python interpreter for Python open text file with read and write permissions.

-- To append data to an existing file or Python print to file operation, use the command open("Filename", "a")
+- To append data to an existing file or Python print to file operation, use the command open(“Filename”, “a“)

-- Use the read function to read the ENTIRE contents of a file
+- Use the Python read from file function to read the ENTIRE contents of a file

 - Use the readlines function to read the content of the file one by one.